dnkdotsh/aiterm/docs/USAGE.md

 The following workflows are built on three core features:

 *   **Personas (`-P`, `/persona`):** Pre-configuring the AI's role, model, and instructions is the key to getting high-quality, specialized responses.
 A good persona saves you from retyping the same system prompt every time.
+The built-in `aiterm_assistant` persona is a great way to learn about the tool itself.
 *   **Context Management (`-f`, `-x`, `/attach`, `/refresh`):** The ability to provide the AI with the *exact* files it needs to reason about a problem.
 Attaching a directory (`-f ./src`) is often the fastest way to get started.
-*   **Session & Memory (`/save`, `/load`, `/remember`):** For tasks that take more than a few minutes, saving your session preserves the entire conversation history and context.
-Using `/remember` allows the AI to build a long-term understanding of your project or goals across different sessions.
+*   **Session & Memory (`/save`, `/load`, `/remember`, `/forget`):** For tasks that take more than a few minutes, saving your session preserves the entire conversation history and context.
+Using `/remember` allows the AI to build a long-term understanding of your project, while `/forget` can be used to correct the AI's path or remove sensitive information.

 ---